Kavanaugh denies sexual misconduct in Fox News exclusive: 'I know I'm telling the truth'

 "I want a fair process where I can defend my integrity, and I know I'm telling the truth," the judge said.
 "I know my lifelong record and I'm not going to let false accusations drive me out of this process.
 I have faith in God and I have faith in the fairness of the American people."

-Kavanaugh also addressed a New Yorker report published Sunday night in which classmate Deborah Ramirez said he exposed himself to her while they were students at Yale.
+Kavanaugh also denied a New Yorker report published Sunday night in which classmate Deborah Ramirez said he exposed himself to her while they were students at Yale, pointing out that The New York Times had said it could not corroborate her claims.

-The couple also spoke about the threats being made against their family, saying their lives are now in danger.
+"I never did any such thing," Kavanaugh said.
+"The other people alleged to be there don't recall any such thing.
+If such a thing had happened, it would have been the talk of campus."

+KAVANAUGH DENIES SECOND ALLEGATION AS AVENATTI CLAIMS 'EVIDENCE' OF 'TARGETING' WOMEN FOR GANG RAPE

 KAVANAUGH FIGHTS BACK AGAINST 'SMEARS, PURE AND SIMPLE'

+"It’s very difficult to have these conversations with your children, which we’ve had to have,” Ashley Kavanaugh said.
+“But they know Brett and they know the truth and we told them at the very beginning of this process, ‘This will be not fun sometimes.
+You’re going to hear things.
+People feel strongly and you need to know that and just remember, you know your dad.’”

-Top Republicans include Senate Majority Leader Mitch McConnell, R-Ky., have slammed what they described as a "smear campaign" orchestrated in part by Democrats.
+Top Republicans, including Senate Majority Leader Mitch McConnell, R-Ky., have slammed what they described as a "smear campaign" orchestrated in part by Democrats.
 Meantime, Sen. Dianne Feinstein, D-Calif., the top Democrat on the Judiciary Committee, has asked for the Kavanaugh nomination to be halted while the FBI investigates the allegations.

-This is a developing story; check back tonight for the full interview.
+President Trump has repeatedly defended his nominee against sexual misconduct accusations, which he has called “totally political" and "one of the single most unfair, unjust things to happen to a candidate for anything."

+Kavanaugh told McCallum that Trump had called him Monday afternoon to say "he’s standing by me" and said he was confident that will remain the case.

 Fox News' Martha MacCallum contributed to this report.